glow-protocol/glow-contracts/contracts/lotto/README.md

 This monorepository contains the source code for the smart contract implementing Glow Lotto Protocol on the [Terra](https://terra.money) blockchain.

-You can find information about the architecture, usage, and function of the smart contracts on the official Glow Savings documentation [site](https://app.gitbook.com/@glow-savings).
+You can find information about the architecture, usage, and function of the smart contracts on the official Glow Savings documentation [site](https://docs.glowyield.com/glow-yield/glow-dapps/glow-lotto).

 ### Dependencies

-Glow Protocols depends on [Glow Token Contracts](https://github.com/elevenyellow/glow-token-contracts) and [Anchor Protocol Contracts](https://github.com/Anchor-Protocol).
+Glow Lotto depends on [Anchor Protocol Contracts](https://github.com/Anchor-Protocol).

 ## Development